mcmasterml/eyespy/README.md

 ### Automating Video Detections

-Presenting EyeSpy, a service which takes video and returns object detection and tracking analytics.
+Presenting EyeSpy, a service which takes video (RTSP Streams, local files, youtube videos) and returns object detection and tracking analytics in the form of .csv and .jpeg files.

-A live deployment is freely accessible [here](https://eyespy.petermcmaster.me)

-Motivation for this project comes from a passion for Computer Vision models and a recognition of the current business need for automating surveillance.
+This was my capstone project for the [UC San Diego Machine Learning Engineering Bootcamp](https://www.credential.net/93c5116a-4f9f-4193-b703-c2ae38ddb30b) Motivation for this project comes from a passion for Computer Vision models and a recognition of the current business need for automating surveillance.
 The idea is to feed video through an object detector (in this case, the YOLOv8 model from [ultralytics](https://github.com/ultralytics/ultralytics)) and return a dataframe and images from objects of interest (i.e. people, cars, etc.)

 In this way, the task of monitoring nefarious activity becomes streamlined by the creation of a tabular dataset of everything detected within the video.
 This allows users to search, scrub, and identify much faster than was previously possible.